GR-124/Learning_Journal/README.md

 12/11/2024-
 i don't know what null means and i have to explain it in my tutorial.
 Solution: i googled it i don't know what StartCoroutine means and i have to explain it in my tutorial.
-Solution: i googled it again
+Solution: i googled it i dont know what IEnumerator means and i have to explain it in my tutorial.
+Solution: i googled it